Open-Attestation/documentation-website/website/docs/integrator-section/verifiable-document/did/create.md

 The creation of an `ethr` DID is identical to [the creation of a wallet](/docs/integrator-section/verifiable-document/ethereum/wallet), as it relies entirely on the ethereum architecture.
 Once the wallet will be created, we will need to retrieve its private key.

-## Creating the wallet
+## Running the wallet create command
-Run the command:
    ```bash
    open-attestation wallet create --of wallet.json
    ```